alexandrehtrb/Pororoca/README.md

 HTTP/3 uses the QUIC transport protocol and there are some privacy concerns about it.
 It might not be a problem on internal network communications and for most business applications, though.
 There is an interesting article about it [here](https://svs.informatik.uni-hamburg.de/publications/2019/2019-02-26-Sy-PET_Symposium-A_QUIC_Look_at_Web_Tracking.pdf).

+## Data policy

+Pororoca does not sync user data, such as preferences, collections, environments, machine info or telemetry, to any remote server.
+User preferences and collections are saved as files in the user machine.

 ## Design

 Logo and art created by [Anderson Martins](https://www.behance.net/am-dsgn).